 Beyond flexibility, our main performance objective for nearly all of our movable wall products is to create a high- performing sound barrier between rooms.
 No matter the need, Hufcor offers flexible sound solutions that can be designed and engineered to meet the acoustical requirements of any space.
 We diligently test every panel in our lab to ensure optimal performance.

 Currently, the most widely accepted standard for ranking the acoustical performance of glass, operable and accordion partitions is STC or Sound Transmission Class.
 Sound Transmission Class is a two-digit number describing the laboratory performance of a single building element in stopping the transmission of sound through it.
 Tests to determine a material’s STC rating can be done in a lab or in the field.
 When acoustical tests are performed in laboratories, they are conducted under well-defined ASTM standards in a highly controlled environment.
 In the field, the same sensitive equipment used in the lab can often be carried to the job site, however some on-site preparation is typically necessary to ensure valid results.
 This is due to the fact that real- life buildings often have imperfections and environmental variables that can impact results.
-Further, to assure a completely unbiased test, the procedure should be witnessed by an independent acoustical consultant and performed through an NVLAP accredited sound lab.
+Further, to assure a completely unbiased test, the procedure should be witnessed by an independent acoustical consultant and performed through an NVLAP-accredited (Testing Lab Code 100239-0) sound lab.